ryandaepark/ArtistShop/README.md

 - [X] Create different template styles for gallery subsections
 - [X] Sift through artworks and make sure in correct section
 - [X] Add links to instagram and twitter below the about me

-- [ ] Receive all works from artist
+- [X] Receive all works from artist
-- [ ] Have artist design animation for gallery buttons 200x800px  + home page animations
+- [X] Have artist design animation for gallery buttons 200x800px  + home page animations
-- [ ] Improve homepage using animation work from artist
+- [X] Improve homepage using animation work from artist
-- [ ] Add links to twitter + instagram
+- [X] Add links to twitter + instagram
-- [ ] Gif static until pressed
+- [X] Gif static until pressed
-- [ ] Link to shop + add new page for shop
+- [X] Link to shop + add new page for shop

+- [ ] Reapply Emailer.js when more secure

 <!-- DISCLAIMER -->
 ## Disclaimer
-All artworks are sample images from a free png site. </br>
-The images in the commissions tab, the logo, and the graphic in the first homepage are owned by SolarBroccoli.
+All images and animations are owned and created by SolarBrocolli.